dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

         The path where the converted file is written.
 If unspecified the file is written in the current directory using the same base filename as the input file and the extension appropriate for the new format.

-    --to-speedscope
+    --format
-        Indicates that the output file format should be speedscope JSON format used by https://www.speedscope.app/ Currently this is the only supported format, but other options may be available in the future.
+        Specifies the format to convert the netperf file to.
+Currently, the only valid input is 'speedscope'.

     trace_file_path
         The path to the trace file that should be converted.
-The trace file can be in either a netperf or netperf.zip file.
+The trace file can be a netperf file.
+Defaults to 'trace.netperf'.

     Examples:
-      > dotnet-trace convert trace.netperf --to-speedscope
+      > dotnet-trace convert trace.netperf -f speedscope
       Writing:       ./trace.speedscope.json
       Conversion complete